pyscripter/ChatLLM/README.md

 - Syntax highlighting of code (python and pascal).
 - High-DPI awareness.

-The application uses standard HTTP client and JSON components from the Delphi RTL and can be easily integrated in other Delphi application.
+The application uses standard HTTP client and JSON components from the Delphi RTL and can be easily integrated in other Delphi applications.

 ## Usage